Sarah-Alabbad/-Smart-Expense-Management/README.md

 [View Figma Prototype](https://guitar-skier-47299611.figma.site)

 ## Testing

-We tested the prototype using different usability testing methods, including heuristic evaluation, visual design testing, functional usability testing, and a survey.
+We evaluated the prototype using multiple usability testing methods, including heuristic evaluation, visual design testing, functional usability testing, and a survey-based test.

-The survey included 66 participants.
-The results showed that:

-- 95.5% completed the Add Expense task.
-- 97% completed the Notifications task.
+The testing identified several usability issues, including unclear navigation, crowded layouts, unclear icons, missing confirmation messages, inconsistent feedback, and the lack of an Undo option.

-Based on the feedback, we improved the navigation, layout, icons, and feedback messages.
+Based on user feedback, we improved the navigation, layout, spacing, icons, and feedback messages to make the final prototype clearer, more organized, and easier to use.

 ## Tools